-All first year graduate students must be active in a research lab, either through a lab rotation or advisor selection, within the first three weeks of their first semester in their program.
+All first-year graduate students must be active in a research lab, either through a lab rotation or advisor selection, within the first three weeks of their first semester in their program.
 A lab rotation is a "trial" period for the student to get a better understanding of current projects in a particular lab and how he/she might integrate within the group.
 A typical rotation is five weeks.
 The time can be extended or shortened upon mutual agreement of the research faculty and the student.
 Students are strongly encouraged to participate in lab rotations to ensure the selected lab provides a good fit for all parties and that potential research topics align with the student's preferences.

 It is advised that a new graduate student wait until he/she has heard several faculty talks during the CHM 501 New Student Seminar before submitting a request and should plan to do multiple rotations.
 Students should contact interested faculty directly to make arrangements to do a rotation.
-When the new student has determined the lab he/she will join and has the agreement of the research faculty member, he/she completes the Committee Selection Form.
+When the new student has determined the lab he/she will join and has the agreement of the research faculty member, the agreement is formalized using the PhD Research Advisor Selection Form.
+Students should email the Graduate Programs Coordinator to initiate the DocuSign form.